 Make sure you get them all.
 This includes online accounts, branch accounts, money market accounts, perhaps some CDs you started years ago.
 It is much better if you save for retirement long before your retirement age.

 Many ultra-high net worth individuals make too much money to be able to contribute to Roths.
 But it’s also possible that you’ve reached high net worth status by just being a really good saver while earning income in the low six figures for many years.
 In that case, you may have amassed an ample reserve in your Roth accounts.

 • Traditional IRAs

-These need to be kept distinct from Roths because of the tax differences.
+In this retirement planning guide, we recommend these be kept distinct from Roths because of the tax differences.
 For retirement planning purposes, the tax consequences of withdrawing money from different types of accounts vary widely.

 • Company tax-deferred accounts like 401(k), Defined Benefit, SIMPLE, SEPP, etc.

 Again, make sure you get them all.
 If you’ve had a prolific career working for many different employers, you may have several of these, some dating back decades.
-By joining 401 (k) plan, the employee’s contribution limit is $19,500.
+By joining a 401 (k) plan, the employee’s contribution limit is $19,500.

 • Projected Social Security benefits